rapid7/icon-integrations-validators/README.md

 ## Changelog

+* 2.47.34 - `EnableCacheValidator` - Require `enable_cache: true` for any plugin that defines triggers (orchestrator-only plugins included) so triggers do not silently fail on SDK 6.6.0+ | `CloudReadyValidator` - now only enforces `enable_cache: false` for Cloud Ready plugins without triggers
 * 2.47.33 - Updated dependencies to the latest versions
 * 2.47.32 - `CloudReadyValidator` - Allow `enable_cache: true` for Cloud Ready plugins that define triggers
 * 2.47.31 - `RuntimeValidator` - Detect caching via AST parsing to avoid false positives on the `cache` keyword | `DescriptionValidator` - Enforce 500 character description limit | `DockerValidator` - Skip build failures caused by dependency network issues